akopachov/flipper-zero_authenticator-companion/README.md

 ## Description

-Flipper Authenticator Companion is a companion application for [Flipper Authenticator](https://github.com/akopachov/flipper-zero_authenticator) software-based TOTP authenticator for Flipper Zero device.
+Flipper Authenticator Companion is a companion application for [Flipper Authenticator](https://github.com/akopachov/flipper-zero_authenticator) software-based TOTP/HOTP authenticator for Flipper Zero device.
 This application allows to interact with Flipper Authenticator in a more user-friendly way.

 ## How get it